 2. Kill her with kindness.

 While I wanted to shoot a nasty look right back at the B in the parking lot, I chose not to.
 She’s clearly not having a good day, and she’s taking her frustration out on me.
-In fact, she might even be feeding me to illicit an angry response so she has even more reason to be angry at the world today.
+In fact, she might even be feeding me to elicit an angry response so she has even more reason to be angry at the world today.

 Don’t feed into it!
 Respond with kindness.
 When dealing with a rude co-parent, kindness will trigger more of a response than animosity will.
 It will catch the other parent off-guard since they were probably preparing for a fight (or at least a negative remark).
 When you respond with kindness and respect, the other parent will essentially “owe you one.”

 I’m not suggesting that you don’t address the issue if it’s recurring or if it’s suggesting a change to your co-parenting relationship/schedule you’re not comfortable with.
 But table that discussion for a later date.
 Respond with kindness now and address the issue later when all parties are unemotional and can talk logically about the issue at hand.

 3. You don’t know what she’s dealing with.